AlexNorell/website/content/post/set-up-gpg/index.md

 ### Primary key fingerprint

-If you don't know what your primary key fingerprint is, run the following commmand:
+If you don't know what your primary key fingerprint is, run the following command:

 ```sh
 gpg --list-secret-keys --with-subkey-fingerprints